broodminder/userguide/docs/EN/1_intro.md

 - Send SQLite file to yourself (or others) – The SQLite file is the main database that is used by the App.
 This holds all of the data in one file that can be read and modified by a compatible program.
 - Import HbH CSV file from e-mail – You can send a file to yourself, modify it, and then read it back in.
 - Import SQLite file from e-mail – You can send the SQLite file to yourself, and then read it into a different device.
+- Rebuild database
-- Rebuild database Transaction database – When you rebuild the transaction database, it deletes it and then creates a new one by reading the newest data point from each device in the HbH database.
+  - Transaction database – When you rebuild the transaction database, it deletes it and then creates a new one by reading the newest data point from each device in the HbH database.

-oRebuild HbH database – When you rebuild the HbH database, it reads the

-MyBroodMinder.com data and adds it to the current HbH data on the device.
+  - Rebuild HbH database – When you rebuild the HbH database, it reads the MyBroodMinder.com data and adds it to the current HbH data on the device.
 Then it deletes redundant points and gets rid of clearly anomalous values.

+- Delete database
-- Delete database Delete device – you can delete data from a single device.
-Delete All – you can delete the entire database and start over.
+- Delete device – you can delete data from a single device.
+- Delete All – you can delete the entire database and start over.

 ### 8.2 Send CSV (Comma Separated Value) Text File